5eqn/poly-battery/README.md

 make build
 ```

+Note that `PKGBUILD` for arch users is still under maintainence.

 # Usage

 Run with key `-h` for get actual help

 ```
 $ ./polybar-ab -h
 Usage of ./polybar-ab: